 The IRB will carefully scrutinize your plan to ensure these safeguards are sufficient.
 This might involve requiring consent from a legally authorized representative, using a simplified consent form, or having an impartial witness present during the consent discussion.
 Addressing these needs proactively is essential for conducting ethical and compliant research.

-Ensure Participant Safety and Data Integrity
+How to Ensure Participant Safety and Data Integrity

 At the heart of every successful clinical trial are two inseparable principles: protecting your participants and ensuring the data you collect is sound.
 Think of them as the foundation upon which your entire study is built.
 Without them, your research loses its scientific value and, more importantly, its ethical standing.
 Participant safety isn’t just about preventing harm; it’s about creating an environment of trust where individuals feel secure and respected.
 This trust is essential for recruitment, retention, and the overall success of your trial.